Wednesday, October 12, 2022

 Just My Situation

 The story of Jim Pembroke is a bit of standard tale ("Man falls in love with Finnish girl.") as well as a complicated story of the music scene of the 70s and Finland.
 You could probably not do the same thing now.
+On the other hand there is a music buying public now.
+(In 1969 it was still 100 000 LPs a year total sold.)
 From the Wigwam pages:

 English expatriate Jim Pembroke’s songwriting was capricious, a pestle that ground quintessential pop and rock (as the Beatles, Traffic and the Band) against mordant, often flippant, lyrical ironies ...
 Eccentric and absurdist, peripatetic and fatalist, romantic and idealist – Pembroke wore all these suits, and wore them well.